-In our investigations, however, where the aim was to investigate small impact model bodies the principal question had to be whether the anomaly due to the model will at least appear on the inverted image.
-This was the case e.g. in Figure 6.
-In case if there are more model bodies their separability (3.) can be an important item, too.
-This is the case in the resolution investigations in Figures 8. and 9 and also in Figure 10.
-If the bodies are separated from each other in the inverted image the same questions (1.a, b and 2.a,b,c,d,e) can be regarded like for the single bodies.
+In our investigations, however, where the aim was to investigate small-impact model bodies, the principal question had to be whether the anomaly due to the model will at least appear on the inverted image.
+This was the case, e.g., in Fig. 6.
+In this case, if there are more model bodies, their separability (3) can be an important item.
+This is the case in the resolution investigations in Figs. 8-10.
+If the bodies are separated from each other in the inverted image, the same questions (Fig. 1a, 1b, and 2a-e) can be regarded as single bodies.

-283 Results of the numerical investigations and their interpretation
+Results of the numerical investigations and their interpretation

-Before going into the details of the numerical simulations, we explain why γm{11n} configuration results will be presented instead of or beside γ{11n} configurations.
-Figure 5 shows γ{116} , and γm{116} images for a model containing three conductive prisms.
-Their resistivities are 10 Ω m in the 100 Ω m resistivity half-space.
-It is easy to see that the γm{116} configuration is able to separate the prisms from each other better than the γ{116} configuration by itself.
-Especially the prisms in the right side separate from each other very well.
+Before going into the details of the numerical simulations, we explain why γm{11n} configuration results will be presented instead of or in addition to γ{11n} configurations.
+Figure 5 shows γ{116} - and γm{116} images for a model containing three conductive prisms.
+Their resistivity values are 10 Ωm in the 100- Ωm resistivity half-space.
+It is easy to see that the γm{116} configuration is able to separate the prisms from each other better than the γ{116} configuration by itself, especially the prisms in the right side, which are separated from each other very well.
 The effect of the prism in the middle of the section is also more remarkable in the γm{116} image.